blauinger/Google-Ads/README.md

 What this script does:
 For adgroups labeled "Automated negatives" all search terms of the last 7 days will be matched against the keywords in the adgroup.
-If the search term is not a exact match in the adgroup, it will be added as a negative. #
+If the search term is not a exact match in the adgroup, it will be added as a negative.

-Beware: Also very close variants can will be excluded. the script only checks if search_term == any_keyword_in_adgroup
+Beware: Also very close variants will be excluded. the script only checks if search_term == any_keyword_in_adgroup

 If you do not want to auto exclude:
 Use the script in "preview" mode. the tab "Excluded Search terms" will still be filled and you can choose to add negatives manually and also add more exact matches before automating.